The report must list total wages paid to covered workers, excess wages, taxable wages, and tax due, and show each

 filing date(s) listed above for your payment to be considered timely.
 For a list of payment due dates, visit the Department's Forms and Publications webpage and

 select the current year Florida e-Services Calendar of Due Dates (Form DR-659) under the

 You can sign up to receive an email every reporting period reminding you of the due date.

-A late filing penalty is charged at $25 per month or fraction of a month that a report is delinquent.
+A late filing penalty is charged at $25 for each 30 days or fraction thereof that the report is delinquent.
 Florida law provides a floating rate of interest for late

 payments of taxes and fees due.
 Interest rates, including daily rates, are published in Tax Information Publications that are updated on January 1 and July 1 each